Macrometacorp/docs/docs/photoniq/p3/manage-p3-cache.md

 1. Log in to your PhotonIQ Performance Proxy dashboard.
 2. Click **Cache**.
 3. Click **Purge Cache**.
 4. Click **Add** and then enter the URL, including `https://`, that you want to purge the cache for.
-Repeat this step for each URL you want to include in the purge request.
+Click **Add** and then repeat this step for each URL you want to include in the purge request.
 5. (Optional) If you want to purge your CDN cache as well, then click the **Yes, I want to purge CDN cache too.** checkbox.
 6. If purging the CDN, then click the arrow to expand the **CDN Purge Params** and then enter information in the following fields: